JNRowe/versionah/doc/faq.rst

 templates, if you're using the built-in templates you shouldn't notice Jinja_ at all.
 That said...

-The use of Jinja_ seems to be an entry barrier to a couple of people, but it isn't going to change.
+The use of Jinja_ seems to be a barrier to entry for a couple of people, but it isn't going to change.
 For the same -- invariably pointless and religious -- reasons people prefer other templating engines *I* prefer Jinja_.